Driving in Mauritius — A FAQ For Visitors

 When traffic is stand-still one way but empty the other, it’s very common in Mauritius for bikes/scooters to just jump in the other lane.
 When it’s time for them to merge back in, cars let them in — probably knowing they’re about to leave again.

-The two caveats are that I wouldn’t rent a scooter in the wet season months.
+The two caveats are that I wouldn’t rent a scooter in the wet season months, and I wouldn’t rent one unless you have a lot of riding experience.
 Slippery roads — or rain — make riding a very unpleasant experience, unless you have nowhere to go in particular.

 There are many scooters that are 50cc in capacity in Mauritius.
 You can use those, but they won’t go highway speeds.